-SAFETY: Ensure the safety of the young person.
+- SAFETY: Ensure the safety of the young person.
 Always take action in the short term to ensure the immediate safety of the child.
-This will mean contacting the NZ Police (III) and Oranga Tamariki (0508 326 459) if you think there is an immediate risk to the young person.

-RECORD: Record immediately all initial statements, observations and concerns to avoid misinterpretations or confusion at a later date.

-CONSULT: Do not make decisions alone.
-Consult with your Designated Person for Child for taking action and they do not act, take further action yourself.
+This will mean contacting the NZ Police (111) and Oranga Tamariki (0508 326 459) if you think there is an immediate risk to the young person. - RECORD: Record immediately all initial statements, observations and concerns to avoid misinterpretations or confusion at a later date. - CONSULT: Do not make decisions alone.
+Consult with your Designated Person for Child Protection.
+Oranga Tamariki is always available to give advice. - REPORT: Decide to act on your concerns.
+If you have told the person you believe is responsible for taking action and they do not act, take further action yourself. - SUPPORT: Seek support for yourself.
+Responding to a child protection issue can be stressful.